Feras134/Email-Spam-Classification/README.md

 # IR_Project
-This is a Naive bayes classifier
+This is a Naive bayes classifier for email spam detection